-It’s nothing to worry about and is usually gone in a minute or so but try to eat icy foods more slowly.
+It’s nothing to worry about and is usually gone in a minute or so.
+Prevention is simple: Eat very cold foods more slowly.

 Headaches can start right away or months after an injury.
 They might be at the site of the blow or all over your skull and may get worse when you’re stressed.

-If you notice any of these symptoms, see your doctor to treat the infection but most cases get better without treatment in 1-2 weeks.
+If you notice any of these symptoms, call your doctor, who will want to watch the infection and can help you manage pain and swelling.
+Most cases get better without treatment in 1-2 weeks.

 Everyone is different, but foods that are more likely to cause a throbbing head include: